Core Team

 Graduate Assistant

-Maggi Miller received her MS in health promotion from the University of Delaware and a PhD in epidemiology from the University of South Carolina.
+Maggi Miller has 20 years of experience in aging-related public health research and practice.
+She received her MS in health promotion from the University of Delaware and a PhD in epidemiology from the University of South Carolina Arnold School of Public Health.
 She is a research assistant professor in the Department of Epidemiology and Biostatistics.
-At the OSA, Dr. Miller manages the SC Alzheimer’s Disease Registry and focuses on aging research and program evaluation.
-Her primary responsibilities for OSA involve research, grant writing, preparation and publication of scientific manuscripts, and evaluation of current research projects.
-Her research interests include Alzheimer’s disease and related disorders, caregivers of individuals with Alzheimer’s disease, social epidemiology, survey development, and qualitative data analysis.
+At the OSA, Dr. Miller manages the SC Alzheimer’s Disease Registry.
+Her research interests include Alzheimer’s disease and related dementias epidemiology and the investigation of risk factors related to the development and progression of the disease, as well as the impact of caregiving on those that provide care for individuals with dementia.

 Mansi Verma is a PhD student in Epidemiology in the Arnold School of Public Health.
 She holds both a Bachelor of Science in Neuroscience and a Bachelor of Science in Psychology at Michigan State University, and a Master of Public Health in Epidemiology at the University of Michigan.
 Her research interests include dementia, mental health conditions such as depression and anxiety and social determinants of health.